 – Moved the access road 5m east to allow for additional screening and sound mitigation

 – Removed the proposed concrete batching plant from this planning application

 This website forms part of our public consultation and your comments and questions are welcomed via our contact us page.
-We hope to submit our application in the summer of 2021.
+The planning application (PL/0232/21) and associated documentation can be viewed here.

 Essential local materials

 Quarries provide essential materials for everything in our built environment.
 Sand and gravel will be needed for projects like Hatfield 2030+ to create new housing, rejuvenated community and leisure facilities, and improved transport infrastructure.
 The raw materials needed for building can only be sourced where they are naturally deposited beneath undeveloped land, such as the former Hatfield Aerodrome site.

 Taking into account all available recycled materials there will still be a requirement for newly-quarried local sand and gravel to meet construction demand in the Hatfield area.
 The potential for this site to play its part in meeting the local need for sand and gravel has long been recognised.
 This is the reason why the site has been identified in Hertfordshire Minerals Local Plan since 2007.

 We propose to develop the southern half of the former Hatfield Aerodrome site (outlined in red).
 The sand and gravel would be quarried and processed on site and then supplied to building projects in the surrounding towns and villages.

 Each phase of the site would be worked and restored over an average of five years.